Welcoming our New Starts

-Before joining AAC Clyde Space I was a Young Graduate Trainee for Systems Engineering at the European Space Agency where I worked on one of the ESA science missions ARIEL.
+Before joining AAC Clyde Space I was System Engineering a graduate trainee at the European Space Agency where I worked on the ARIEL science mission.
 I also gained some experience in Poland working on space mechanisms for ESA JUICE mission in Astronika.
-I am really passionate about space so I’m excited to continue my career in the space sector at AAC Clyde Space!
+I am really passionate about space so I’m excited to continue my career in space sector at AAC Clyde Space!

 I was working as a control system engineer for a robotics company called INOVO robotics for close to 2 years after finishing my masters in Space Engineering at University of Surrey, and before then I worked for about a year at the Egyptian Space Agency in the AOCS/GNC team.

 I have recently been working on the NSL2 work package developing new software to improve the performance of the ADCS component.
 I am now focusing on various other ongoing missions where I am supporting the analysis of pointing, stability, knowledge, power requirements and more.